tytydraco/yessleep/out/Part_III_I_Played_a_Cursed_Indie_Game_and_Im_on_My_Last_Life.md

 I lay dying on the mansion’s dirty floor, HUNT standing above me, licking its bloodied fingers.

-It leaned over me, and its face was Anya.
+It leaned over me, and its face was Anya’s.

 Its lips spread in a smile, and in Anya’s voice, it said,